 The Core V2 costs the same $500 as the original.
 That’s still far more than most other external graphics docks, but this luxurious model sports four USB 3.0 ports for gaming peripherals, a 500-watt internal power supply, and ethernet.
 It’s also nice to look at with a CNC-machined aluminum exterior and Razer’s Chroma RGB lighting system.

 The Core X has a less costly $300 price tag and a 650W power supply, but it lacks USB and ethernet ports.
-It also lacks the custom-built finery of the Core V2 has since it relies almost entirely on off-the-shelf components.
+It’s also missing the custom-built finery of the Core V2 since it relies almost entirely on off-the-shelf components.
 The Core X fits larger cards up to three slots wide.
 We haven’t reviewed it, but Macworld loved it.

 PowerColor Gaming Station